paulorievrs/zeedhi-ext/README.md

 An extension for help the development of Zeedhi Framework create by Teknisa Software, just for intern use.

-Zeedhi is an framework that uses JSON to create their HTML/CSS files.
+Zeedhi is a framework that uses JSON to create their HTML/CSS files.

 For any problem or idea to improve you can email to: paulo.oliveira@teknisa.com